Afghanistan: How press freedom has crumbled since the Taliban takeover | DW | 07.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Thousands of journalists have lost their jobs over the past few months as many media outlets ceased operations due to increasing security and financial challenges.
+Thousands of journalists have lost their jobs in Afghanistan over the past few months as many media outlets ceased operations due to increasing security and financial challenges.

 While Taliban officials claim that women can continue to work, the reality is that in the field of journalism, this is not the case

-Selma (name changed) was a journalist and activist living and working in Panjshir province in eastern Afghanistan.
+Selma (name changed) was a journalist and activist living and working in Panjshir province in northeastern Afghanistan.
 She lost her job following the Taliban takeover of the war-ravaged country in August.

 After being threatened, she left the region and is now in hiding, selling bolani, a local flat bread, on the streets to survive.